cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 Graph Types
 -----------

-A suite configuration can contain multiple graph strings that are combined to generate the final graph.
+A workflow configuration can contain multiple graph strings that are combined to generate the final graph.

 One-off (Non-Cycling)
 ^^^^^^^^^^^^^^^^^^^^^

-The following is a small suite of one-off non-cycling tasks; these all share a single cycle point (``1``) and don't spawn successors (once they're all finished the suite just exits).
+The following is a small workflow of one-off non-cycling tasks; these all share a single cycle point (``1``) and don't spawn successors (once they're all finished the workflow just exits).
 The integer ``1`` attached to each graph node is just an arbitrary label here.

 ..
 Need to use a 'container' directive to get centered image with